brandur/sorg/content/drafts/interfaces.md

 ---

-I was recently called out on Twitter for claiming that Slack, with three teams configured, regularly takes 30+ seconds to load.
+I was recently called out on Twitter for claiming that Electron-based Slack, with three teams configured, regularly takes 30+ seconds to load.
 They claimed that I was either committing gross hyperbole, or the victim of some localized problem.
 I responded by sending over a video of me opening slack and loading each of my teams in succession.
-It was 45 seconds long. _My_ claim is that this sort of loading time isn't unusual at all, and it's just that we're just all used to it.
+It was 45 seconds long. _My_ claim is that this sort of loading time isn't unusual at all.
+It's just that we're just all used to it.

 <figure>
   <p>